rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/05-SomeALMSetup.md

 | ---------------------------------------------------------------------------------------------------- | ---------------------- |
 | Implement a GitHub workflow to manage the Application Lifecycle Management (ALM) of our developments | 30 min                 |

-> [!NOTE]
-> Due to time constraint and because it is not the main goal of this workshop, only one GitHub workflow will be built in this chapter using GitHub Codespaces and GitHub Copilot.
-The rest of the required workflows are already present in the GitHub repository template that you used to initialize your repository in [chapter 3](./03-InitializeWorkspace.md).

 ## Start and setup your GitHub Codespace

 In your repository created from this GitHub repository template in the [chapter 3](./03-InitializeWorkspace.md) of this workshop, from the **Code** tab,

 1. Click on the `Code` button
 2. In the `Codespaces` tab, click on the `Create codespace on main` button
 3. Wait for the codespace to be initialized and opened in your browser